inbo/data-publication/datasets/bird-tracking-gull-occurrences/metadata.md

 ## Rationale

 As part of our terrestrial observatory for LifeWatch (<http://lifewatch.inbo.be>), the Research Institute for Nature and Forest (INBO) is tracking large birds with lightweight, solar powered GPS trackers.
-The project builds upon the extensive knowledge the INBO has acquired over the last 12 years in studying postnuptial migration, and mate and site fidelity of large gulls, using sightings of colour-marked individuals ringed in Belgium.
+The project builds upon the extensive knowledge the INBO has acquired over the last decade in studying postnuptial migration, and mate and site fidelity of large gulls, using sightings of colour-marked individuals ringed in Belgium.
 The data this bird tracking network collects allow us to study the migration patterns and habitat use of the gulls in more detail, and are no longer biased towards locations where observers can see the birds.
 To allow greater use of the data beyond our research questions, all data are published as open data.

 ## Taxonomic coverage

-The dataset contains tracking data from 44 Lesser Black-Backed Gulls (*Larus fuscus*) and 16 Herring Gulls (*Larus argentatus*) breeding at the Belgian coast.
+The dataset contains tracking data from 75 Lesser Black-Backed Gulls (*Larus fuscus*) and 26 Herring Gulls (*Larus argentatus*) breeding at the Belgian coast.

 ### Taxonomic ranks